Not competing at a young age can be a good thing

 Sports that require early specialization will probably start some form of organized competition earlier than late-specialization activities.
 Sports that are judged tend to require early specialization.
 This includes activities like figure skating, diving, and gymnastics.
 The key is that in early-specialization activities the skills themselves are the sport, so learning skills from an early age matters.
 Skills are important in other sports as well but they are not the determining factor in a decisive performance.

 Late specialization sports depend on physical and metabolic factors like strength, stamina, and speed in addition to skills.
 They are measured rather than judged.
-This is where the term 'CGS sports' comes from, meaning that they are measured in centimeters, grams, and seconds.
+This is where the term 'CGS sports' comes from, meaning they are measured in centimeters, grams, and seconds.

 Additionally, all team sports are late specialization sports.

-But even if a sport requires early specialization it does not automatically mean that competition at a young age is appropriate.
+But even if a sport requires early specialization it does not automatically mean competition at a young age is appropriate.
 That is determined for all sports by the second consideration.

 Once the athlete has acquired the necessary skills, the second consideration is to understand what competition actually means in that activity.
 At what age do athletic ability and cognitive understanding meet?
 In individual sports this occurs a little before 12 years of age, in team sports it's later.
-Sports that organize competitions for children younger than that, 8-year-olds for example, are not achieving the development they're looking for and instead may end up driving some of those youngsters out of the sport.
+Sports that organize competitions for younger children, 8-year-olds for example, are not achieving the development they're looking for and instead may end up driving some of those youngsters out of the sport.

 What can be done?